Badgerati/Pode/docs/Tutorials/Logging/Types/Custom.md

 # Custom

-You can define a Custom logging Type in Pode by using [`Add-PodeLogType`](../../../../Functions/Logging/Add-PodeLogType).
-Much like Requests and Errors, this function too accepts one or more logging Methods - such as the [Terminal](../../Methods/Terminal) Method.
+You can define a Custom Log Type in Pode by using [`Add-PodeLogType`](../../../../Functions/Logging/Add-PodeLogType).
+Much like Requests and Errors, this function too accepts one or more Log Methods - such as the [Terminal](../../Methods/Terminal) Method.

 !!! important
     The `Add-PodeLogger` function is now deprecated, please use [`Add-PodeLogType`](../../../../Functions/Logging/Add-PodeLogType) instead.
 The former is aliased to the latter for now.

 ## Creation

-When adding a Custom logging Type, you supply a `-ScriptBlock` plus an array of optional arguments in `-ArgumentList`.
+When adding a Custom Log Type, you supply a `-ScriptBlock` plus an array of optional arguments in `-ArgumentList`.
 The function also requires a unique `-Name`, so that it can be referenced from [`Write-PodeLog`](../../../../Functions/Logging/Write-PodeLog).

-The ScriptBlock will be supplied with the following parameters depending on the `-Version` supplied (default: 1)
+The scriptblock will be supplied with the following parameters, depending on the `-Version` supplied (default: 1)

 **Version 1**